 Getting a CPA in each state mandates different requirements for taking the CPA Exam and becoming a licensed CPA.
-In order to be eligible to become a Colorado CPA, the state requires candidates to meet certain education and experience requirements.
+In order to be eligible to take the CPA Exam in Colorado, the state requires candidates to meet certain education requirements.

 In order to take the CPA Exam in Colorado, you must meet a set of education requirements.
 First, you need to have a bachelor’s degree or higher from an accredited college or university.
 You must also have 150 semester units in designated course subjects.

 Becoming a Colorado CPA requires 150 semester hours in various subject areas, including:

 - 33 semester units in accounting coursework with a grade of C or better including 27 semester hours of accounting courses at the upper level covering:

 - Financial accounting and reporting of business organizations

 - Financial accounting and reporting for government and nonprofit entities

 - Financial statement analysis

 - Managerial or cost accounting